smahdavi4/attention-memorization/README.md

-# Memorization Capacity of Multi-Head Attention in Transformers
+# (ICLR 2024) Memorization Capacity of Multi-Head Attention in Transformers

-This is the code to "Memorization Capacity of Multi-Head Attention in Transformers".
+This is the official code repository for the paper [Memorization Capacity of Multi-Head Attention in Transformers](https://openreview.net/forum?id=MrR3rMxqqv).

+## Reproducing the Experiments

 First, install the required libraries: